There are several type of Class 3 items that are restricted by the National Firearms Act.

 In California you can own the following items that are regulated the the National Firearms Act

-Any Other Weapon (AOW) (except Pen Guns) *1
+Any Other Weapon (AOW) (except Pen Guns or Assault Weapons) *1

 Destructive Devices (DD)

 Short Barreled Rifles (SBR) (C&R only)

 In California you cannot own the following NFA restricted items.

 *1 AOW’s other than Pen Guns are ok as long as they are not an assault weapon.
 With the exception of AOW assault weapons that were owned prior to the registrations period are ok.
 AOW’s are not required to receive a Curio or Relic classification.